How To Recognize Emotional Or Verbal Abuse

 Making themselves the victim

 Abusers often try to find a scapegoat for issues that are their own.
 If they don't get the job they want, they may find a way to blame it on you.
 If the two of you are having money problems, they may say it's your fault for the job you selected or the degree you chose.
-They’re likely to make themselves the victim in other ways too, such as complaining about having to “deal with you” when you’re not behaving the way they want.
+They’re likely to try to make themselves sound like the victim in other ways too, such as complaining about having to “deal with you” when you’re not behaving the way they want.

 Yelling or screaming